SSWConsulting/SSW.Rules.Content/rules/linkedin-connect-with-people/rules.md

   - title: Hugo Pernet
     url: https://ssw.com.au/people/hugo-pernet/
 related:
+  - successful-reachouts
 ---

 Networking platforms like LinkedIn are essential for connecting with professionals in your industry.
 With numerous connections, remembering interaction specifics can be challenging.
-To foster meaningful relationships, personalize your connection requests using the following steps:
+To foster meaningful relationships, personalize your connection requests!

 <!--endintro-->